RealismusModding/realismusmodding.github.io/mods/seasons19/manual/modding/maps/visuals.md

 The state of the tree shader is determined by the visual season setup provided with the mod.
 Just like the Seasons17 version the mod provides curves for varying latitides.
 It is very unlikely any change here is needed by the map maker.
 The latitude of the map is determined by the used GEO mod, or by the latitude provided with the weather file in the map.
 If you do need a different curve, you can copy the `latitudeSeason.xml` file into your mods Seasons data folder and adjust accordingly.

 ## Custom seasonal textures

+**NOTE: See below for version 2 of the visuals.xml file, required to pass console QA**

 To start replacing any visuals, create a new `visuals.xml` file to your Seasons data folder (more info about this folder at [the map modding introduction](/mods/seasons19/manual/modding/maps/)).
 You also need to create a material holder that contains all your new textures.
 You can copy the one supplied by Seasons.
 Do not forget to copy the shapes file as well, and to remove all materials and shapes you are not using.